JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 <img src="./images/enteruser.png">

-*If VSCODE is already downloaded onto your computer, wait at least 15 min before moving onto Part 3.*.
+*If VSCODE is already downloaded onto your computer, wait at least 15 min before moving onto Part 3.*. <br>
 *If you do not have VSCODE downloaded continue to Part 2.*
 #